Your Guide to Popular Juice Cleanses

 Celeb sippers: Salma Hayek (cofounder alert!), Demi Moore, Sharon Stone, Leonardo DiCaprio, Rachel Zoe, Oprah Winfrey

-Plans: One, three, five and seven days, four to eight juices per day.
-“Cleansing coaches” can help you choose the plan best for your lifestyle and goals. ($33 to $65 per day)
+Plans: One, three, five, and seven days, four to eight juices per day, starting at $33.
+“Cleansing coaches” can help you choose the plan best for your lifestyle and goals.

 Celeb sippers: Alec Baldwin, Daniel Craig, Ryan Gosling, Rachel Weiss, Collin Farrell, Chloe Sevigny, Jake Gyllenhaal